 Providing a modern and comprehensive virology service, with equality of service provision across the UK.

+The Clinical Virology Network (CVN) consists of a linked and co-ordinated group of laboratories distributed in all major centres throughout the UK and Ireland.

 The aim of the CVN is to promote the interests of clinical virology, and its medical and laboratory practice in the United Kingdom and Ireland.

 The CVN provides evidence-based and practical virological advice on all aspects of viral infections; helps to establish and maintain the standards of practice amongst its membership and promotes a uniform approach to surveillance; a rapid and considered response to virological emergencies; centrally agreed protocols for the management of viral infections and best laboratory practice; an education and training resource and undertakes related activities.

 As part of continuing professional development, the clinical interpretation scheme called VIROQAS (virological questions and answers) is run on a quarterly basis.
 Some of the scenarios are peer reviewed and published in the Journal of Clinical Virology.

 There is an active audit programme and the results of some of the clinical audits have been presented at national meetings.
 Members of the Network comprise Consultant Clinical Virologists in Specialist Virology Centres (SVCs) and Reference Laboratories together with those equivalent posts in Specialist Virology Units (SVUs); Consultant Clinical Scientists in Clinical Virology; state registered Healthcare Scientists working in Clinical Virology; and Specialty Trainees in clinical virology.

 Membership includes 39 SVCs and SVUs and other several other specialists and relevant organisations.
 Retired members are encouraged to continue accessing the website.